-You faithfully make your bed every day, you never leave dishes in the sink, and your kitchen counters are crumb-free.
+You faithfully make your bed every morning, never leave dishes in the sink, and your kitchen counters are crumb-free.
 Good for you!
 But when was the last time you cleaned your kitchen appliances?
-I'll admit, I don't do this as often as I should.
-The fact is, those small appliances that we use every day need regular cleaning to work efficiently.
-They can become a breeding ground for germs if left unattended for too long.
-Not good.
+I should do this more often, but it's easy to ignore them if they work.
+The fact is those small appliances we use daily need regular cleaning to work efficiently.
+If you don't clean them, they can get clogged and become a breeding ground for germs.

-I like to get into a groove and do all of my appliances in one session, so I dress the part, start a playlist, and get my clean on!
+So, every few months, I get into a groove and do all of my appliances in one session.
+But if I'm going to do a deep cleaning session, I like to dress the part!
+For me, that involves an old T-shirt, an apron, and Yoga Pants.
+I'll make some coffee, start a bumping playlist, and get my clean on!

 TIME: 2 hours (plus some overnight stuff)

 - All-Purpose Cleaner